aristonis/laravel-livewire-dataview-docs/docs/en/4_configuration.md

 - `config/dataview.php` controls the base behaviour:

-> - you can overied default congiration for one of component inside `configure` method on Component class
+> - You can override the default configuration for one component inside the `configure` method on the Component class.
-> - will get deafult congiration form config file then  and aplye it on all component and if one of component overwrite some config on Component class will aplye on just that component
+> - It will get the default configuration from the config file and apply it to all components.
+If one component overwrites some config in the Component class, it will apply only to that component.
-> - to overwrite congiration for one component you can see Usage section
+> - To overwrite configuration for one component, you can see the Usage section.

 - publish configuration by command